Covid-19: Indian precedent case for cross-border insolvencies is now gaining importance

 However, the Covid-19 Act has amended the Redundancy Acts by providing that persons who have been laid off or kept on short-time due to the effects of measures taken by their employer in order to comply with, or as a consequence of, Government policy to prevent, limit, minimise or slow the spread of infection of Covid-19 cannot trigger a redundancy situation during the ‘emergency period’.
-This emergency period originally referred to the period beginning on 13 March and ending on 31 May 2020, but it was announced on 29 May that it would be extended until 10 August.
+This emergency period is currently the period beginning on 13 March and ending on 10 August.
 This is to prevent a situation where if a redundancy was triggered an employer may not be in a position to afford to pay redundancy due to cash-flow issues and in some cases would propel businesses into insolvency.

 Specific legal advice should be sought where necessary in relation to Covid-19 and benefit entitlements, as the situation is changing daily.